nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Happy Day
+  - title: This is amazing grace
-    video: R_9QiWorBaY
+    video: M3z5Mwoj_9Y
-  - video: irHGG1CIL0g
+  - video: 0rWXUqF_BFo
-    title: Raise a hallelujah
+    title: Jesus paid it all
-  - video: 1PIBGxNhoqQ
+  - video: IvSuGyJQ6oM
-    title: Can't stop Your love
+    title: Goodness of God
-  - video: 8SCorW9r_Is
+  - video: crRs75ZX_nA
-    title: What a friend we have in Jesus
+    title: Here is love vast as the ocean
 sermon:
-  video: lRtMyCRXrg8
+  video: 6y1abD45yNw
-  title: Crossroad Online - Prayer
+  title: Crossroad Online - Forgiveness
-  intro: Following on from last week's message on hearing from God, Jon and Louise
+  intro: This week Jon and Louise are looking at the theme of forgiveness, how God
-    today look at how we can communicate with God and spend time with Him in prayer.
+    forgives us completely and how we are called to forgive others as well.
 ---